Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

 \subsection{Agent Interfaces and Role Definition}

-Effective internal coordination within the Smart-TCP agent relies on specialized cognitive interfaces.
-These interfaces are designed to decouple the agent's high-level logical reasoning from deterministic tool execution.
-This separation is achieved through the following key strategies:
+Internal coordination within the Smart-TCP agent relies on structured interfaces.
+These interfaces separate high-level protocol decisions and exception handling from deterministic tool execution.
+This separation is achieved through the following three strategies: